 Wear Seasonal Clothing.

-Don’t wear inappropriate or uncomfortable clothing.
+Don’t wear inappropriate or uncomfortable clothing when moving in the summer.
 In the Summer, you need light, breathable clothing, closed-toe shoes (no flip-flops or sandals), and ladies: No high heels!
 You may be lifting boxes, walking back and forth (sometimes backwards), and driving long distances … none of which can be done safely or comfortably in unsuitable clothing.

 If you are thinking of moving during the summer months and have questions about costs or scheduling, call a professional moving consultant at Ayer Moving & Storage at 1-800-233-MOVE.
 They will be happy to discuss how they can help organize your summer move to be stress-free.